FULL PUBMED PDF

-(Pellionisz, 2008, .pdf, YouTube [presently over 15,000 views, correctly predicting the "deluge" of sequences, threatening the sustainability of Industrialization of Genomics, if Sequencing Industry is not met with Analytics Industry])
+(Pellionisz, 2008, Google Tech Talk YouTube [~ 16,500 views, correctly predicting the "deluge" of sequences, threatening the sustainability of Industrialization of Genomics, if Sequencing Industry is not met with Analytics Industry])

 "Recursive Genome Function of the Cerebellum: Geometric Unification of Neuroscience and Genomics"

-(Pellionisz et al, submitted Oct.
+(Pellionisz et al, 2013 (full pdf) submitted Oct.
 20, accepted Nov.
-1, 2011 by Springer for Handbook, pdf, supplementary material providing theoretical advances and road-map for Analytics Industry)
+1, 2011 by Springer for Handbook, supplementary material providing theoretical advances and road-map for Analytics Industry)

 The Cerebellum (Springer Verlag, Heidelberg & New York), 2008;7

 Received: December 7, 2007